 Yet, there is also a dark side to the story.
 In 2014, ZeniMax, a well-known gaming company, filed a lawsuit against Facebook, claiming that Oculus Rift was built based on the stolen code and research.
 In December 2018, the court finally passed its verdict and awarded ZeniMax $250M in damages.

 But it’s not a time to get upset for Facebook.
 A release of Oculus Quest, a revolutionary standalone VR headset, is planned for the spring of 2019.
 And it really has the potential to disrupt the tech world.
 This is because the announced price is more than affordable ($399), so many game players will probably want to have the device.

 This app is the least known among those mentioned in this list of apps and companies owned by Facebook.
 Yet, we want to say it as the application was initially built by some Belarusian guys no one knows about.
 This, basically, proves that even if you’re not a Silicon Valley habitat, you can create a great product Facebook will want to purchase.

 What does the MSQRD app do?
 Well, in general, it allows its users to “play” with their selfies by placing different effects on videos in real-time.
 On top of that, designers can create their own filters to make videos even more fun.
 The price of the deal was not disclosed.
 But we believe there should be a lot of zeros in this number.

 Memes have invaded the Internet, so it is quite understandable why this November, Facebook released a meme-making app called Whale.

 In Whale, you can select pictures from a camera or gallery on the device or even take a photo within the app to turn it into a fun meme.
-This app lets you add various emojis, texts, effects, and a couple of hype filters like laser eyes or vortex directly on your picture.
+This app lets you add various emojis, texts, effects, and a couple of hype filters like laser eyes or vortex directly to your picture.
 It is even possible to make your stickers using cut & crop and drawing tools.
 After being completed, your funny creation can be shared with Instagram or Messenger.